 Funding of Independent Schools

-Parents and the Australian and Northern Territory Governments share the financial responsibility for educating children in Independent schools in the Northern Territory.
+Parents and the Australian Commonwealth and Northern Territory Government share the financial responsibility for educating children in Independent schools in the Northern Territory.

 The DMI does not apply to Special, Special Assistance or Majority Indigenous Schools which are funded at the maximum Commonwealth funding rate.

 The Choice and Affordability (CAF) fund was developed to support the non-government school sector, to help provide a flexible means for driving government priorities.
 AISNT will administer funding in line with agreed priorities for the fund.
 This fund commenced in 2020, and will be provided to the non-government sector over the next 10 years until 2029.

 This fund will supplement Commonwealth recurrent funding, to help drive government priorities.